v-rusmit/microsoft-graph-docs/api-reference/v1.0/api/officepolicy_update.md

-# Update officepolicy
+# Update officePolicy

-Update the properties of a officepolicy object.
+Update the properties of a officePolicy object.
 ### Prerequisites
 The following **scope** is required to execute this API: *Group.ReadWrite.All*